lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 # Chapter 11 - Post processing

 In this chapter we will implement a post-processing stage.
-We will render to a buffer instead of directly rendering to a swp chain image and once, we have finished we will apply some effects suc us FXAA filtering and gamma correction.
+We will render to a buffer instead of directly rendering to a swap chain image and once, we have finished we will apply some effects such us FXAA filtering and gamma correction.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-11).